pcardotatgit/automation_lab_web_app_LIGHT/README.md

 ## Step 4.
 Create a Python virtual environment

 It is still a best practice to create a python virtual environment.
-Thank to this you will create a dedicated package with requested modules for this application.
+Thanks to this you will create a dedicated subdirectory structure which contains only the requested modules for the application.

 ### Create a virtual environment on Windows